amjorge1972/Siderum-Nexus/electronics/readme.md

 The power supply must be 12 Volts 5 Amps.
 A L7809CV Voltage Regulator provides 5 Volts 1 Amp power to MCU and drives.

+> [!CAUTION]
-When continous energized, stepper motors can reach high temperatures like 70ºC and burn your skin.
-So CAUNTION.
+> When continous energized, stepper motors can reach high temperatures like 70ºC and burn your skin.

 Bill Of Material (BOM):
 - 1 x ESP32 38 pin Dev Board (U1)